 Does a roof affect energy costs?

-Homeowners want to efficiently keep their homes warm or cool, depending on the season.
-Your roof is a big factor in energy costs.
+Homeowners want to keep their homes warm or cool efficiently, depending on the season.
+Your roof is a significant factor in energy costs.

 Can a new roof save on skyrocketing energy costs?